Symmetry protected topological phases under decoherence: Experimentally probing the strange correlator

-The \eqnref{eq:inequality} has another important consequence in the context of measurement-assisted state preparations.
-It has been pointed out that by measuring SPT (short-range entangled) states followed by an appropriate feedback, one can realize long-range entangled quantum states, from GHZ states to non-abelian topological orders, and even fractons~\cite{1Dcluster_GHZ, 2Dcluster, 2Dcluster_toric, 3dCluster_fracton1, 3dCluster_fracton2, Stephen2017, Raussendorf2019, NatMeasurement, NatRydberg,CSScode, CSScode2, ClusterCSS, Lu2022, Lee2022, Zhu2022, nonAbelianNat, nonAbelianNat2}.
+It has been pointed out that by measuring SPT (short-range entangled) states followed by appropriate feedback, one can realize long-range entangled quantum states, from GHZ states to non-abelian topological orders, and even fractons~\cite{1Dcluster_GHZ, 2Dcluster, 2Dcluster_toric, 3dCluster_fracton1, 3dCluster_fracton2, Stephen2017, Raussendorf2019, NatMeasurement, NatRydberg,CSScode, CSScode2, ClusterCSS, Lu2022, Lee2022, Zhu2022, nonAbelianNat, nonAbelianNat2}.
 In the measurement-assisted state preparations, one prepares an SPT state with two symmetries $G_A$ and $G_B$, and charges of one symmetry are measured, say $G_B$~\cite{NatMeasurement}.
 Then, the resulting state has a nontrivial correlation structure for $G_A$-charged operators; note that this correlation function is exactly equivalent to our definition of the marginalized type-I strange correlators in \eqnref{eq:tilde_strange_typeI}.
-Finally, one applies appropriate feedback based on the measurement outcomes of $G_B$-charges so that this nontrivial correlation of $G_A$-charged operators is transformed into a way independent of the measurement outcomes.
+Finally, one applies appropriate feedback based on the measurement outcomes of $G_B$-charges so that this nontrivial correlation of $G_A$-charged operators is transformed into a quantity independent of the measurement outcomes.
 The last step corresponds to finding a decoding quantum channel $\cD$ in our language.
 If the last step fails, the measurement-assisted state preparation fails as well.

-Since our inequality imposes a fundamental bound on this last step, we get the following theorem:
+Therefore, \eqnref{eq:inequality} provides a fundamental bound on what can be achieved in the context of measurement-assisted state preparations under decoherence.
+Since our inequality imposes a fundamental bound on the last step mentioned above, we get the following theorem: